UgCS Photogrammetry tool for UAV Land Survey Missions

 - Step three: Plan the mission

 - Step four: deploy ground control points (optional)

 - Step five: fly your mission

 - Step six: PPK processing and image geotagging (optional)

 - Step seven: data processing

-Unmanned Aerial Vehicle (UAV) technology revolutionizes mapping services and helps generate accurate orthomosaics, point clouds, and elevation models faster.
-Drones and cameras evolve amazingly quickly, however, the accuracy and precision of resulting products strongly depend on the flight planning software.
+Unmanned Aerial Vehicles (UAV) or drones revolutionize mapping services and help generate accurate orthomosaics, point clouds, and elevation models faster.
+Drones and cameras evolve amazingly quickly, however, the output accuracy and precision of resulting products strongly depend on the flight planning software.

 - Faster data acquisition.
 With real-time kinematic (RTK) and post-processed kinematic (PPK) technologies, there is no need to place ground control points (GCP) for many applications

-- UAV equipment is cheaper than traditional land survey equipment
+- UAV equipment is less expensive than traditional land survey equipment

 - Drones can approach areas unreachable by foot or by car